swaldman/untemplate-doc/README.md

 # Loopy
 # Loopy
 # Loopy
+# Loopy

-And we're a winner! (num = 6)
+And we're a winner! (num = 7)

 ```

-### Blocks as functions?
+### Blocks as functions

-I think I'm going to experiment with this a bit more before "documenting" it.
+Maybe we want to use our expression-enriched text blocks in more than one place on our page.
+We can name our blocks, and then they become functions.
+To do that, instead of beginning our
+blocks with `()>`, we embed a valid identifier in the parenthesis, like `(loopy)>`.

+However, that carries with it a few complications.
+If we just try that in our loopy markdown
+file as it was, we'll get compilation errors.